Fitness Model Ainsley Rodriguez Flaunts Chiseled Abs As She Trains Her Shoulders In New Video

 “Awesome job omg you are so phenomenal!” another gushed.
 “Keep going gorgeous”

-“You are so amazing and inspiring and awesome much love to you,” a third raved.
+“You are so amazing and inspiring and awesome much love to you,” a third Instagram user raved.

 “I like your workout videos,” a fourth fan added.